-Figure 98 · Right-click Properties
+Figure 6-1.
+Right-click Properties

-- Set as Libero Design Device The user needs to set Libero design device when there are multiple identical Libero design devices in the chain. - Configure Device Ability to reconfigure the device (for a Libero SoC target device the dialog appears but only the device name is editable). - Enable Device for Programming Select to enable the device for programming; enabled devices are green, disabled devices are gray. - Load Programming File Load programming file for selected device.
-(Not supported for Libero SoC target design device.) - Set Serial Data Opens the Serial Settings dialog box; enables you to set your serializationdata. - Select and Configure Action/Procedures (for devices other than the Libero SoC target design device): - Select an action to program The selected action will be programmed in the Libero environment and saved to an exported FlashPro Express job. - Configure actions and procedures: - o Actions List of programming actions for your device. - Procedures Advanced option; enables you to customize the list of recommended and optional procedures for an action.
+- Configure Device Ability to reconfigure the device (for a Libero SoC target device the dialog appears but only the device name is editable). - Enable Device for Programming Select to enable the device for programming; enabled devices are green, disabled devices are gray. - Load Programming File Load programming file for selected device.
+(Not supported for Libero SoC target design device.) - Set Serial Data Opens the Serial Settings dialog box; enables you to set your serialization data. - Select and Configure Action/Procedures (for devices other than the Libero SoC target design device) - - Select an action to program The selected action will be programmed in the Libero environment and saved to an exported FlashPro Express job. - Configure actions and procedures: - Actions List of programming actions for your device. - Procedures Advanced option; enables you to customize the list of recommended and optional procedures for an action.